 It’s perhaps important to add context to the cancelation of Bone.

-Netflix Animation has had a “golden era” over the past few years building up numerous high-profile teams to create and produce new animated series and movies in-house.
-The initiative really kicked off in 2018 but like Netflix itself, couldn’t sustain the growth forever.
+Netflix Animation has had a “golden era” over the past few years, building numerous high-profile teams to create and produce new animated series and movies in-house.
+The initiative really kicked off in 2018 but, like Netflix itself, couldn’t sustain the growth forever.

 - CentaurWorld (Season 2)